abuaboud/liquid-automation/README.md

 # Brief history behind LiquidAutomation

-First version used to be called ShadowBot , It was made to test the idea and written in unprofessional way , in Around 2014 Kenneth Joined to rewrite whole project in more proper/friendly user following conventions.
+First version used to be called ShadowBot , It was made to test the idea and written in unprofessional way , in Around 2014 Kenneth joined to rewrite whole project in more proper/friendly user following conventions.

 # How it works

 We made loader to download gamepack jar file and load in applet in UI , and in order to gain information for In-Game character we need to find out the values of game variables but we faced a lot technical Problems I am going to mention few of them below.

 ### Problem 1:
-The Source code of game is [obfuscated](https://en.wikipedia.org/wiki/Obfuscation_(software))   , and the game used to change it's obfuscation each game update which was around once a week.
+The source code of game is [obfuscated](https://en.wikipedia.org/wiki/Obfuscation_(software))   , and the game used to change it's obfuscation each game update which was around once a week.

 That gave the project two challenging Problems , The first one was finding meaning of variables to find out which one is needed and the second one was finding their new names after update.